-Note: Admittance to the pre-conference is available to anyone with a Dec 28th Evening Pass or any of the Full Conference Passes or 3-Day Conference Passes.
+Note: Admittance to the reMINDed pre-conference is free for anyone who has already purchased a Dec 28th Evening Pass or any of the Full Conference Passes or 3-Day Conference Passes.

 We live in a complicated world, made even more confusing by messages all around us that challenge the truthfulness of God, reality, morality, science, the nature of right and wrong, and a whole host of other areas related to the ultimate questions we have and hold.